icefox0801/ESP32-S3-LCD-1.47-Tiny-Board/README.md

 ### Architecture
 - Modular design for easy maintenance
 - Comprehensive error handling and logging
-- Auto-reconnection for WiFi and Home Assistant
+- Auto-reconnection for WiFi and WeatherAPI.com
 - Optimized for ESP32-S3 with SPIRAM

 ## 🚧 Future Enhancements